Ear Infection causes

 Visible with a microscope, a bulging tympanic membrane is typical in a case of AOM.

-About 90% of children have OME at some stage, most often between the ages of 6 months to 4 years.
+75% of children have at least one OME episode by school age.
+Most often between the ages of 6 months to 4 years.

 Otitis externa, also called swimmers ear is an infection of the outer ear.
 Often the result of water getting trapped in your ear, followed by the growth of bacteria or fungal organisms.
 It commonly occurs during the summer months when people swim more frequently and their ears stay warm and moist.